Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

 ###  Analysis

-o	Determining which factors contribute most to overall satisfaction.
+-	Determining which factors contribute most to overall satisfaction.

-o	Calculating the percentage of satisfied passengers for each type of travel.
+-	Calculating the percentage of satisfied passengers for each type of travel.

-o	Assessing differences in satisfaction between flight classes and customer types.
+-	Assessing differences in satisfaction between flight classes and customer types.

-o	Evaluating the impact of delays on passenger satisfaction.
+-	Evaluating the impact of delays on passenger satisfaction.

-o	Finding the average flight distance for passengers traveling for business vs. personal travel.
+-	Finding the average flight distance for passengers traveling for business vs. personal travel.

-o	Counting the number of passengers who are first-time customers.
+-	Counting the number of passengers who are first-time customers.

-o	Retrieving all passengers who are satisfied with their experience.
+-	Retrieving all passengers who are satisfied with their experience.

-o	Identifying the  passengers who gave the highest ratings for both "Seat Comfort" and "Leg Room Service.
+-	Identifying the  passengers who gave the highest ratings for both "Seat Comfort" and "Leg Room Service.

-o	Determine if younger passengers (under 30) are more likely to be satisfied compared to the older passengers.
+-	Determine if younger passengers (under 30) are more likely to be satisfied compared to the older passengers.

-o	Identify passengers who traveled the longest distance but had the lowest satisfaction rating.
+-	Identify passengers who traveled the longest distance but had the lowest satisfaction rating.

 ## Objectives
 •	Enhance Customer Experience: By analyzing passenger feedback, airlines can identify key areas for service improvements, leading to a more positive travel experience.